Shahriar-0/VAE-Anime-Cartoon/README.md

 The encoder maps the input data $x$ to a latent variable $z$.
 Instead of mapping $x$ to a single point in the latent space, the encoder maps $x$ to a distribution over the latent space.
 This is typically done using a neural network that outputs the mean $\mu$ and the standard deviation $\sigma$ of a Gaussian distribution.

-The latent variable $z $is then sampled from this distribution:
+The latent variable $z$ is then sampled from this distribution:
 $$z \sim \mathcal{N}(\mu, \sigma^2) $$

 ### Decoder

-The decoder maps the latent variable $z $back to the data space to reconstruct the input data $x $.
+The decoder maps the latent variable $z$ back to the data space to reconstruct the input data $x $.
 This is also done using a neural network.

 ### Loss Function